 - Go to Settings > Update and Security > View Update History > Uninstall Updates.
 Here you can choose to remove whatever you think is not suited for the system

 - Advanced Options > Pause Updates.
 Here you can choose to delay the update for seven days or number of days (max 30), choose when updates are installed (feature and quality updates)

-These should be enough for you to delay updates, and keep incompatible drivers away from Windows 10 OS.
-The new feature which makes sure any major feature Windows update can be delayed is incredibly useful.
+These should be enough for you to delay updates and keep incompatible drivers away from Windows 10 OS.
+The new feature which makes sure any major feature Windows update can be delayed is handy.